“Peace on Earth, Goodwill toward Men” is an attitude that bubbles to the surface every Christmas Season.

 Keep previous purchases in the trunk.
-If you don’t have a trunk, keep valuables out of sight by covering them or placing them on the floorboards or under the seat.
+If you don’t have a trunk, keep valuables out of sight by covering them or placing them on the floorboards (covered up) or under the seat.

-Related Post: "4 Ways to Avoid Becoming a Victim: Parking Lot Safety"
+Related Post: 4 Ways to Avoid Becoming a Victim: Parking Lot Safety

 Beware of strangers approaching you for any reason.
 At this time of year, con-artists may try various methods of distracting you with the intention of taking your money or belongings.

 Don’t be embarrassed to ask security or store members for help if you feel unsafe for any reason.

 Related Post: 6 Ways to Avoid Becoming a Predator’s Target